AntoineThebaud/swlcalc/README.md

 swlcalc can be found at : http://AntoineThebaud.github.io/swlcalc

-This project is still under development.
-Some features to be released can be found in the [swlcalc features board](https://github.com/AntoineThebaud/swlcalc/projects/1).
-Feel free to suggest new features in the [issues](https://github.com/AntoineThebaud/swlcalc/issues) !
+Some features yet to be released can be found in the [swlcalc features board](https://github.com/AntoineThebaud/swlcalc/projects/1).
+Feel free to drop suggestions in the [issues](https://github.com/AntoineThebaud/swlcalc/issues) !

 # Contributing

+## Disclaimer

+swlcalc is in maintenance mode for quite some time now.
+There are still [features & improvements](https://github.com/AntoineThebaud/swlcalc/projects) that could be considered, but the main functionalities are long implemented.
+For sure this is also due to the fact that SWL didn't get any major update since Sept 2020.

+swlcalc code & the technologies it relies on are quite old fashioned and no longer in line with modern Javascript standards.
+Actually this has always been the case from the beginning of the project, as this was [already true for tswcalc](https://github.com/joakibj/tswcalc/issues/49).
+The goal when building swlcalc at the time was indeed to quickly come up with a working app, hence this choice.
+Thus be aware if you ever come around here and would like to contribute.
+Despite this be assured that contributions are still welcome :)

+## General

 Pull requests are welcome!
 All active development of swlcalc takes place in the [`develop`](https://github.com/AntoineThebaud/swlcalc/tree/develop) branch.
 The tip of [`master`](https://github.com/AntoineThebaud/swlcalc/tree/master) always points to the latest, stable release.
 All releases are tagged.
 The latest release is deployed to the [`gh-pages`](https://github.com/joakibj/tswcalc/tree/gh-pages) branch.